 Never mentioned for any other reason!
 The Theosophical Society need entertain no dread of oblivion.
-It is destined to occupy a niche in history between the Laputan College of Swift and the philosopher who planned to extract gold from sunbeams.
-"Think of our astounding claims," cries the President.
-The world has thought them over for above a year now, and still they are -claims.
-The High-Priest swings his censer and prays anguishedly to Adon-Ai; the Vice-President and his chemical appliances are there; the saturated vapor ascends. and the whole array of Theosophists kneel around, but the "Elementaries"?-" The dreadful shapes "-flit as yet only through the High-Priest's brain.
+It is destined to occupy a niche in history between the Lagadan College of Swift and the philosopher who planned to extract gold from sunbeams.
+"Think of our astounding claims!" cries the president. world has thought them over for above a year now, and still they are-claims.
+The high-priest swings his censer and prays anguishedly to Adon-Ai; the vice-president and his chemical appliances are there; the saturated vapour ascends, and the whole array of Theosophists kneel around; but the "elementaries?"-"The dreadful shapes" flit as yet only through the high-priest's brain.
 Distorted and eerie shapes they indeed are.
-Vainly does Mr. F. "prepare the requisite apparatus."
-The "races which people the elements" refuse to people his laboratory.
-And the world grows impatient, and the Theosophists are in the position of the priests of Baal.
-They have called on the Elementaries "from morning even unto noon, saying, 'Hear us!'
-But there was no voice, neither any that answered."
-The Spiritualists whom they have contemned are converted into so many Elijahs, who "mock them, saying, Cry aloud, for are they not your servants? either they are talking, or pursuing, or on a journey; or they sleep and must be awaked."
-Will not the Society earry out the parallel to the bitter end?
-We shall hear of them, perhaps, dancing wildly in front of the Mott Memorial Hall, or building altars in Central Park, and hacking themselves with knives and lancets.
-Alas for that day of anticipated triumph, when the President, clad with a robe of Tyrian dye, should have taken his stand at the head of Broadway, crushing the "editors and correspondents" who had made themselves merry over his pretensions, by the exhibition of a stoppered phial, neatly labelled "Spirits," and tenanted by that "shadow of a shade," an Elementary.
+Vainly does Mr. F- "prepare the requisite apparatus."
+The "races which people the elements" refuse to people his laboratory; and the world grows impatient, and the Theosophists are in the position of the priests of Baal.
+They have called on the elementaries "from morning even until noon, saying, Hear us! but there was no voice, neither any that answered."
+The spiritualists whom they have contemned are converted into so many Elijahs, who "mock them, saying, Cry aloud, for are they not your servants? either they are talking, or pursuing, or on a journey; or they sleep and must be awaked."
+Will not the society carry out the parallel to the bitter end?
+We shall hear of them, perhaps, dancing wildly in front of their Memorial Hall, or building altars in some New York park, and hacking themselves with knives and lancets.
+Alas for that day of anticipated triumph, when the president, clad with a robe of Tyrian dye, should have taken his stand at the head of Broadway, crushing the "editors and correspondents" who had made themselves merry over his pretensions, by the exhibition of a stoppered phial, neatly labelled "spirits," and tenanted by that "shadow of a shade," an elementary!

-The most perplexing thing of all is that the said Elementaries have been previously caught and commented on.
-"Our Vice-President promises to exhibit them to ns, as he has to others before."
+The most perplexing thing of all is, that the said elementaries have been previously caught and commented on.
+"Our vicepresident promises to exhibit them to us, as he has to others before."
 And when did this previous exhibition take place?
 In what corner of the earth were the unhappy "emanations" hunted down?
-What Occultist or Occultists enjoyed the privilege of "babbling over" the "dreadful shapes?"
+What occultist or occultists enjoyed the privilege of "babbling over" the "dreadful shapes?"
 Did they test them with litmus, or carve them cunningly with scalpels, or filter them through funnels, or weigh them with scales?
-Possibly the Elementaries were disgusted with the shabby treatment they received, and decline a second visit.
-In that case it is not to be wondered at if the "columns of saturated vapor," like the smoke of Baal's altar, ascend uselessly to heaven; and that, though High-Priest and Vice-President pray and prophesy with due fervor from morning even until the time of the evening sacrifice, there should be "neither voice, nor any to answer, nor any that regarded."
+Possibly the elementaries were disgusted with the shabby treatment they received, and decline a second visit.
+In that case it is not to be wondered at if the "columns of saturated vapour," like the smoke of Baal's altar, ascend uselessly to heaven; and that, though high-priest and vice-president pray and prophesy with due fervour from morning even until the time of the evening sacrifice, there should be "neither voice, nor any to answer, nor any that regarded."
 The "emanations of matter" may have no souls, but they are altogether too smart for the Theosophical Society.